alemaniak/avantica_challenge/README.md

 ## From Alejandro Farfan (The Developer)
 1.  **Git Push.**
-    Please notice that this project was pushed with gitignore from Gatsby In order to run you need to init the project with Gatsby.
+    Please notice that this project was pushed with gitignore from Gatsby.

+    In order to run you need to init the project with Gatsby.

 2.  **Gatsby on Mac**